Rem0ld/quickFlix-front/README.md

 - [ ] see TODOS comments

-TODO: When going back to details if store is empty, we navigate back to browse
+TODO: When going back to details if store is empty, we navigate back to browse make another hook to get videos and not only movies videos will be able to filter from movies and all see hook useFetchMovies and adapt from it

 ## Getting started